coderefinery/git-intro/_episodes/02-basics.md

 ---

-## Tracking a guacamole recipe with Git
+## Type-along: Tracking a guacamole recipe with Git

 We will learn how to initialize a Git repository, how to track changes, and how to make delicious guacamole!